engrnisarahmed/dan.carley.co/content/post/deploying-cloud-foundry-with-concourse-pt1.markdown

 ### Runtime dependencies

 Managing runtime dependencies was cumbersome.
-Especially for anything that ran locally on your laptop, such as Terraform and some of our Ruby scripting.
+Especially for anything that ran locally on your laptop, such as Terraform and Ruby scripting.
 Our team have a mixture of Mac and Linux laptops, which made it difficult to prescribe or reliably maintain the automated installation of dependencies, so everyone needed to remember to upgrade in-step.
 The same process was repeated again for our Jenkins machine which managed non-development environments.

 For our bastion host we had scripts that would install a handful of packages and binaries, in a way that hoped to be idempotent and upgradeable, but